What It Takes to Build a Robot in Belarus

 Viktar compares these concerns to issues found in footwear manufacturing.
 A human can either apply too much glue or too little of it—both resulting in defects.
 Robots always apply just the right quantity, thus enhancing the quality of production output.

 Speaking about top brands turning to manual production, Viktar assumes: “I think, there will be a specific niche, where individual production will thrive.
-Perhaps, human labour will remain in demand there for quite some time.
+Perhaps, human labor will remain in demand there for quite some time.
 Take, for example, the Swiss watches that they still assemble manually.
 The deeper automation will penetrate into manufacturing, the more we will value hand-made things, beyond where most of us could afford them.
 In fact, tailor-made suits are already a luxury.”

 The issue of artificial intelligence